See details below for our Shrove Tuesday Pancake Supper 2023 - Our Lenten schedule of activities is included in our recent newsletter

 Throughout Lent, the worship services of the church take on a simpler tone, appropriate to this season.
 Crosses showing the risen Christ are veiled.
 The word "Alleluia" is not used in the words of the liturgy or hymns.
 These practices help the worshipping community to mark this season of renewal as a special time in the church year.

-Sunday Gospel - Monday Headlines - April 4, 2022- Join Canon Val, Bishop Nigel and Deacon Ken for these short commentaries
+Sunday Gospel - Monday Headlines- will be available online Monday, March 6, 13, 20, 27, April 2- Join Canon Val, Bishop Nigel and Deacon Ken Monday in Lent for these short commentaries to share their thoughts of how the reading from Sunday impacts the headlines of Monday.

 The custom is to mark the season of Lent by giving up some things and taking on others.
 Both can serve to mark the season as a holy time of preparation.
 Some examples of things people give up for Lent include sweets, meat for all or some meals, and alcohol.
 In most cases, giving up something for Lent can be made more meaningful by using the money or time for another purpose.
 For example, meal times on fast days could be spent in prayer.
 Another example is that if you give up meat during Lent, the extra money that would go to meat dishes can be given to a group, such as World Vision, which works to end hunger worldwide, or Daily Bread which supports London families.
 Some things added during Lent might be daily Bible reading, extra times of prayer or taking a course of study related in some way to spirituality.
 Note that the season of Lent is forty days plus the six Sundays.
 This is because Sundays are celebrations of Jesus’ resurrection and are always an appropriate day to lessen the restrictions of Lent.
 So that if you have, for example, given up chocolate for Lent, you could indulge in a weekly candy bar on Sunday.